TookiWooki/kindlr.gg/readme.md

 Backend (idk what this entails exactly yet..)
     - Firebase
         - I've read its best to have all folders as main folders and try not to save information too many levels deep in the tree.
 That way I only pull the information I need instead of all the information above in the same tree. ex: instead of having projects folder inside of the creators folder, I will have them as seperate directories with information linking the two within each?
-I can't see me having to update the information within too often so this should be ok..
+I can't see me having to update the information within too often so this should be ok..# kindlr.gg